 When auto accidents happen

-You’d think most accidents happen when the weather is foul, when it’s raining, foggy, or snowing, but this isn’t the case.
-Based on the collisions recorded by the NCDB, the overwhelming majority (69%) happens when it’s clear and sunny out.
+You’d think most accidents happen when the weather is foul, when it is raining, foggy, or snowing, but this is not the case.
+Based on the collisions recorded by the NCDB, the overwhelming majority (69%) happen when it is clear and sunny out.

 Accidents are also more likely to happen:

 - On Fridays (17%)

 - During the evening rush hour between 3 p.m. and 6 p.m.
 (25%)